Skip to main content

 But, what does visualization have to do with hoodoo?

-My research into pre-20th century hoodoo finds no references to 'visualization' of one's desires in any of the texts known to have been used by practitioners.
+My research into pre-20th century hoodoo style magic, which has resulted in several books, finds no references to 'visualization' of one's desires in any of the texts known to have been used by practitioners.
 I cannot recall any Hyatt informants talking about it.
 An old conjure doctor interviewed by Mary A. Owen, when describing events from before the Civil War, mentions "willing" an action in another but never "visualizing."

 The fact is, visualization is like karma and the rule of three.
 It's part of some other tradition altogether.
-This doesn't mean that you can't work it into your hoodoo folk magic if you want -- you can mix in almost any belief you want with modern hoodoo, that's its beauty, and that's what makes it folk magic; BUT -- that also doesn't mean it should be spoken of like everyone believes these variations or like it is required for all magical work.
+This doesn't mean that you can't work it into your hoodoo folk magic if you want -- you can mix in almost any belief you want with modern hoodoo, that's its beauty, and that's what makes it folk magic instead of a rigorous "high magic" system; BUT -- that also doesn't mean it should be spoken of like everyone believes these variations or like it is required for all magical work.
 Historically, there's more evidence to suggest you have to dance to make your spell work than to visualize.

 The main benefit of visualization is that it helps one to be clear about just what it is one is trying to achieve.
 Myself, I've had clients ask for spellcasts that when asked for a description of what they wanted to achieve, would just produce rambling narratives, completely unclear about their intention; or in which they described a series of unlikely events they wanted to create in order to reach a final goal.
 When casting one's own spell, simply visualizing the sought-for outcome would be a much preferable exercise.

-Visualization has merits, but it is not traditional nor essential for hoodoo style magic.
+I don't say that visualization lacks merit; but it is not traditional nor essential to use visualization for hoodoo style magic.